Ngong Ping Cable Car and The Big Buddha Welcome You Back!!!

 - Only family and friends within the same group will be allowed to get in the same cabin.

-Ngong Ping 360 said it recommends only four to six passengers per cabin (half of the normal carrying capacity) to ensure sufficient space in the cabin, and every cabin will be cleaned using 1:99 bleach immediately after people disembark.
+Ngong Ping 360 said it recommends only four to six passengers per cabin (half of the normal carrying capacity) to ensure sufficient distancing, and every cabin will be cleaned using 1:99 bleach immediately after people disembark.

-- The cable car speed has been adjusted to provide more time to clean the cabins with 1:99 bleach before serving the next group of guests
+- The cable car speed has been adjusted to provide more time to clean the cabins before serving the next group of guests

 - Body temperature will be measured and only those with a normal temperature will be permitted to board the cable car.